 - Pour 1/4 cup of vegetable oil into a large pan, then place the plan over medium heat.

 - Start adding in the chicken, but be sure to not over-crowd the pan (use a pan big enough to hold all of the chicken).

 - Cook the chicken until it is golden brown (DO NOT worry about cooking the chicken until done, because we will cook it some more).

 - Once the chicken is nice and browned, remove it from the pan.
 Leave the oil in the pan.

 - Toss in the onions and cook them for about 2 minutes, then add in the garlic.
 Once the garlic is in the pan, let it cook for an additional minute, then remove the onions and garlic from the pan.

 - Add three tbsp of the seasoned flour (the same flour that you coat the chicken with) to the pan.
 Stir in with the oil.

-- Let the gravy cook for about 2 minutes (still on medium heat), then pour in 1 cup of milk into the pan.
+- Let the gravy cook for about 2 minutes (still on medium heat), then pour 1 cup of milk into the pan.

 - Place a lid on the pan, then let the chicken cook for 30-35 minutes.
 Be sure to occasionally turn the chicken.

-- Once done serve the chicken with rice, mashed potatoes, or your favorite Southern side dishes.
+- Once done, serve the chicken with rice, mashed potatoes, or your favorite Southern side dishes.